 - Agents should not visit a property where tenants are symptomatic or self-isolating, or where it has been determined that they are clinically extremely vulnerable and are shielding

 - TRADESPEOPLE / CONTRACTORS

-There is an expectation from the Scottish Government that tradespeople follow the UK Government’s safer working guidance and companies should ensure employees understand how to operate safely and communicate this to customers:
+There is an expectation from the Scottish Government that tradespeople follow guidance on moving home as well as the UK Government’s safer working guidance and companies should ensure employees understand how to operate safely and communicate this to customers: